Children's and Educational Programming

 The arts are languages that most people speak, cutting through individual differences in culture, educational background and ability.
 They can bring every subject to life and turn abstractions into concrete reality.

-The Center for Performing Arts at Governors State University does this through two very important programs: Arts In Education and Family Fun.
+The Center for Performing Arts at Governors State University does this through a very important program: Arts In Education.

 Arts in Education